jonytboy/tenants/README.md

 # Tenants
-Tenant Selection from Google Doc
+Tenant Selection from Google Doc -
-Use to select a candidate on your criteria
+Use to select a candidate based on your criteria